Any untoward medical occurrence in a participant, not necessarily causal relationship with medicinal product.

 An Adverse Reaction is all untoward and unintended responses to an investigational medicinal product (IMP) related to any dose administered.

 The remit of the College (of Life Sciences & Medicine) Ethics Review Board (CERB) is to provide a review of ethical aspects of any research proposal for projects on human volunteers or human tissue samples carried out by University staff and students within the college which are not covered by another committee e.g. the National Research Ethics Service or the Psychology Ethics Committee.
-For further information, see their website.
+For further information, see here.

 The Centre for Healthcare Randomised Trials is located in Health Services Research Unit (HSRU).
 A fully registered Clinical Trials Unit (CTU), its goal is to collaborate in high quality Randomised Controlled Trials (RCTs), providing access to the core competencies of experienced trialists, trial management, data processing and management, statistics, and health economics.